-Under the terms of part VB of the Copyright Act 1968, educational institutions can make copies of copyright works as long as the copy is made only for the educational purposes of the institution.
+Under the terms of section 113P of the Copyright Act 1968, educational institutions can make copies of copyright works as long as the copy is made only for the educational purposes of the institution.
 Additionally, there are limits on how much can be copied.
 Generally, and especially for commercially available works, this is "a reasonable portion", which may mean only part of a work.
 Further details on what is considered a reasonable portion by the Act can be found in the link below (limits for photocopying from hardcopy sources) but briefly, here are some of the limits for copying:

 • For books, 10% of the total number of pages, or one chapter if the work is broken up into chapters.